-Osteopaths are regulated health professionals.
-The purpose of regulation is public protection and:
+Osteopaths are regulated health professionals.1 The purpose of regulation is public protection and:

-- (a) to protect, promote and maintain the health, safety and well-being of the public; - (b) to promote and maintain public confidence in the profession of osteopathy; and - (c) to promote and maintain proper professional standards and conduct for members of that profession.
+- a. to protect, promote and maintain the health, safety and well-being of the public; - b. to promote and maintain public confidence in the profession of osteopathy; and - c. to promote and maintain proper professional standards and conduct for members of that profession.

-The Osteopathic Practice Standards (OPS) sets out the standards of conduct, ethics and competence required of osteopaths to practise osteopathy.
+The Osteopathic Practice Standards (OPS) set out the standards of conduct, ethics and competence required of osteopaths to practise.

-• The OPS state that:

-'Patients must be able to trust osteopaths with their health.
+The OPS state that: 'Patients must be able to trust osteopaths with their health.
 To justify that trust osteopaths must meet the standards expected in the Osteopathic Practice Standards.
-Osteopaths are personally accountable for their professional practice and must always be prepared to justify their decisions and actions, explaining how they have exercised their professional judgement.'
+Osteopaths are personally accountable for their professional practice and must always be prepared to justify their decisions and actions, explaining how they have exercised their professional judgement'.

-This guidance supplements the OPS and explores some of the challenges osteopaths face around implementing the OPS when offering other forms of care and adjunctive therapies.
-Using case scenarios, this guidance highlights some of the issues that may arise, and considers the key factors that an osteopath might need to pay attention to when deciding how to respond to those issues.
+This guidance supplements the OPS and explores some of the challenges osteopaths face around implementing the standards when offering other forms of care and adjunctive therapies, and regarding the application of the OPS to non-therapeutic activities.
+Using case scenarios to help highlight some of the issues that may arise, the guidance also considers the key factors that an osteopath might need to pay attention to when deciding how to respond to those issues.

-The guidance is for osteopaths to use when considering how the OPS apply to all aspects of their work.
-It is also intended to help members of the public and patients by illustrating how osteopaths approach their obligations under the OPS across the different forms of care and treatment they provide.
-This guidance will also act as a reference for Fitness to Practise Committees when considering concerns that osteopaths have failed to apply the OPS in their practice.
+The guidance is intended for osteopaths to use when considering how the OPS applies to all aspects of their work, this guidance is also intended and to help members of the public and patients by illustrating how osteopaths approach the different forms of care and treatment they provide in relation to the OPS.
+This guidance It will also act as a reference for Fitness to Practise Committees when considering concerns that osteopaths have failed to apply the OPS in their practice.

-1 In the UK, an osteopath is anyone on the Register of osteopaths kept by the General Osteopathic Council.
+1-In the UK, an osteopath is anyone on the Register of osteopaths kept by the General Osteopathic Council.